The following definitions and abbreviations, those found in chapter 182-500

 "Disproportionate share hospital (DSH) program"

-is a program through which the department gives consideration to hospitals that serve a disproportionate number of low-income patients with special needs by making payment adjustment to eligible hospitals in accordance with legislative direction and established payment methods.
+- A program through which the agency makes payment adjustments to eligible hospitals that serve a disproportionate number of low-income clients in accordance with legislative direction and established payment methods.
 See 1902 (a)(13)(A)(iv) of the Social Security Act.
-See also WAC 388-550-4900
+See also WAC 182-550-4900

 "Dispute conference" - See "hospital dispute conference."

-"Distinct unit" means a medicare-certified distinct area for psychiatric or rehabilitation services within an acute care hospital or a department-designated unit in a children's hospital.
+"Distinct unit" - A distinct area for psychiatric, rehabilitation, or detox services which has been certified by medicare within an acute care hospital or approved by the agency within a children's hospital.

 "DRG" - See "diagnosis-related group."

-"DRG average length-of-stay" means for dates of admission on and after July 1, 2007, the department's average length-of-stay for a DRG classification established during a department DRG rebasing and recalibration project.
+"DRG average length-of-stay" - The agency's average length-of-stay for a DRG classification established during an agency DRG rebasing and recalibration project.

-"Emergency services" means health care services required by and provided to a patient after the sudden onset of a medical condition manifesting itself by acute symptoms of sufficient severity that the absence of immediate medical attention could reasonably be expected to result in placing the patient's health in serious jeopardy; serious impairment to bodily functions; or serious dysfunction of any bodily organ or part.
-For department payment to a hospital, inpatient maternity services are treated as emergency services.
+"Emergency services" - Health care services required by and provided to a client after the sudden onset of a medical condition manifesting itself by acute symptoms of sufficient severity that the absence of immediate medical attention could reasonably be expected to result in placing the client's health in serious jeopardy; serious impairment to bodily functions; or serious dysfunction of any bodily organ or part.
+Inpatient maternity services are considered emergency services by the agency.

 "Equivalency factor (EF)"

-means a factor that may be used by the department in conjunction with other factors to determine the level of a state-administered program payment.
-See WAC 388-550-4800
+- A factor that may be used by the agency in conjunction with other factors to determine the level of a state-administered program payment.
+See WAC 182-550-4800

-"Exempt hospital - DRG payment method" means a hospital that for a certain patient category is reimbursed for services to medical assistance clients through methodologies other than those using DRG conversion factors.
+"Exempt hospital - DRG payment method" - A hospital that for a certain client category is reimbursed for services to Washington apple health clients through methodologies other than those using DRG conversion factors.

-means a procedure, course of treatment, drug, or piece of medical equipment, which lacks scientific evidence of safety and effectiveness.
-See WAC 388-531-0050
+- A procedure, course of treatment, drug, or piece of medical equipment, which lacks scientific evidence of safety and effectiveness.
+See WAC 182-531-0050

 .
 A service is not "experimental" if the service: